 Step 4: Appeal Period (5 Days After Judgment)

-This is the most frustrating part for landlords because you’re so close to getting your property back, but the tenant can still delay things.
+This is the most frustrating part for landlords because you’re close to getting your property back, but the tenant can still delay things.

 Most tenants don’t appeal, especially if they know they’re in the wrong.
 But some use appeals to buy more time without paying rent.